docksal/service-cli/README.md

 `SECRET_ACQUIACLI_KEY` and `SECRET_ACQUIACLI_SECRET`

-Credentials used to authenticate with [Acquia CLI](https://github.com/typhonius/acquia_cli) tool.
+Credentials used to authenticate [Acquia CLI](https://github.com/typhonius/acquia_cli) with Acquia.
 Stored as `ACQUIACLI_KEY` and `ACQUIACLI_SECRET` environment variables inside `cli`.

 Acquia CLI is installed and available globally in `cli`.